Please click here to be notified when dates are announced for the next Deliberate Practice Bootcamp.

 - Exploring the attributes of deliberate practice (understanding the blueprint and delving into the recipe).

-- Deliberate persuasion: hearing your own playing the way a committee will, and making smart musical choices to persuade them.
+- Performing with “deliberate persuasion”: understanding the hierarchical elements of musicianship, hearing your own playing the way an audience or committee would, and making smart musical choices to persuade them.

 - Auralizing the ideal excerpt: exploring “mental representations,” and understanding how to compare self-recordings against your “perceived best.”